-- Transparency of the risk profile: - Sensitivity of solvency ratio according to the Standard Formula - Identification of scenarios being a threat to the company's viability - Risks in the business plan: - Analysing the risks in missing targets set in the business plan.
+- Transparency of the risk profile: - Sensitivity of solvency ratio according to the Standard Formula - $\circ\;$ Identification of scenarios being a threat to the company's viability - Risks in the business plan: - $\circ~$ Analysing the risks in missing targets set in the business plan.

-In addition to the impact on SCR, this year the impact on MCR was analysed.
-The stress test with the highest impact is Nat Cat event and related reinsurance default, which would lead to insolvency (decrease of solvency ratio by 26,6%) had the relevant effect also to MCR.
+Similarly to last year, the stress test with the highest impact is Nat Cat event and related reinsurance default, which would lead to near insolvency (decrease of solvency ratio by 18,4%) had the relevant effect also to MCR.

 The same event would be one of the scenarios for the reverse stress test, which we use to determine the stress level giving rise to a certain amount of loss.
 As a first step, we performed qualitative analyses which scenarios may lead to a critical solvency situation, a situation in which the survival of the company is not ensured anymore.
-Last year we tested under which stress level the OF would fall to 0.
-As all the identified reverse stress test scenarios, which could lead Own Funds to 0, seemed to be very unlikely and the probabilities of such deviations are very low, this year the objective of stresses was bringing Own Funds to the level of SCR and MCR, i.e. Own Funds = SCR/MCR.
+The objective of stresses was bringing Own Funds to the level of SCR and MCR, i.e. Own Funds = SCR/MCR.
 No other single scenario used would on its own directly lead Own Funds to SCR.
 The amount Own Funds exceed SCR can withstand 8 of 1 m€ losses.

-Similar to last year, increase of combined ratio has large impact on company's solvency ratio.
-Another potentially harmful scenario would be very fast portfolio growth accompanied by increases in claims and expenses together with unfavourable development of past claims (e.g. inflation, legal environment).
+Similarly to last year, increase of combined ratio has large impact on company's solvency ratio.
+Another potentially harmful scenario would be very fast portfolio growth accompanied by increase in combined ratio together with unfavourable development of past claims (e.g. inflation, legal environment).